 Check Price at Amazon Check Price at Walmart

 Thanks to the construction and materials of this mount from Rokform, it will likely be the only one you ever need to buy.
 Made from CNC-machined, aircraft-grade aluminum, the Sport Series Mount ($60) is easy to install and highly secure.

 For riders concerned with wind resistance and weight, this mount is super low profile.

 A twist-lock and backup magnet easily and securely attach your phone to the mount (via a separate Rokform phone case).
 Even while riding through gravel and roughage, you won’t need to be worried about a potential phone projectile.

-Though this mount does require users to purchase a compatible Rokform phone case, we think it’s still a great value.
-Once you’re phone’s locked in, you won’t have to worry about losing it to the road or trail.
+Though this mount does require users to purchase a compatible Rokform phone case, we still think it’s a great value.
+Once your phone is locked in, you won’t have to worry about losing it to the road or trail.

 - Best for: Riding on rough terrain, minimizing resistance